claytonkb/gsat_solve/README.md

 Building
 --------

-This program is dependent on three other libararies in my repository.
+This program is dependent on three other libraries in my repository.
 Here is a sample build procedure:

     % git clone https://github.com/claytonkb/lib_babel